Awni00/dual-attention/docs/index.markdown

             })
         };                            </script>
 </div>

-## Improvements in Language Modeling
+## Language Modeling

 Language modeling is an important sequence modeling task that has enabled remarkable applications through modern large language models.
-We begin to evaluate *DAT*'s language modeling abilities through the "Tiny Stories" benchmark for small language models.
-We find that the relational inductive biases of *DAT* yield modest improvements in language modeling.
+We evaluate the usefulness of the relational computational mechanisms of *DAT* in language modeling, observing some improvements over standard Transformers.
+By [visualizing the internal relational representations](https://huggingface.co/spaces/awni00/DAT-LM-Visualization) of trained *DAT* language models, we find evidence that they encode human-interpretable semantic relations.

 <!-- LANGUAGE MODELING HTML PLOT
 <div>